cvanloo/rop/pivot.md

 ![GDB shows us that the jmp instruction resolves back to the next line, the push instruction.](pivot-foothold-before-call.png)

-An offset identifying the function to be resolved is pushed onto the stack, then the dynamic loader is called to resolve the functions address for us.
+An offset identifying the function to be resolved is pushed onto the stack, then the dynamic loader is called to resolve the function's address for us.
 This loader overwrites the pointer in the `.got.plt` section with the resolved address.

 In all future calls the `jmp` will directly go to the right address.

 ![In GDB we can now see that the function pointer has been updated, pointing to the resolved address.](pivot-foothold-after-call.png)

+[This blog](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) provides a more detailed explanation.

 We use the `pwntools` library to create an exploit script.